WeblateOrg/weblate/docs/admin.rst

 when somebody starts to work on translation.
 The automatic locking needs to be enabled using :setting:`AUTO_LOCK`.

-The lock is valid for :setting:`LOCK_TIME` seconds and is automatically extended on every translation made.
+The automatic lock is valid for :setting:`AUTO_LOCK_TIME` seconds and is automatically extended on every translation made.

+User can also explicitly lock translation for :setting:`LOCK_TIME` seconds.

 .. _custom-checks: